 Faculty members Bruce Harrison and Judith Muhlberg stop by Tiny Desk during a tour of NPR.

 A highlight for students was the ability to learn from and network with top communicators in leading global organizations.
 The impressive guest speaker list featured CCOs from General Motors, Deloitte, General Electric, and Cargill, to name a few.
 In addition, students met with communication leaders at National Geographic, NPR, Gallup, and Edelman in each organization’s respective Washington, D.C., headquarters.
-A complete list of guest speakers can be found on the GSC Guest Speaker page.

 At the end of the week, participants were able to apply their learning through case study presentations and a crisis simulation.
 For the presentations, students took an in-depth examination into two classic communication case studies: the Ford/Firestone tire controversy and the BP gulf oil spill.
 Using frameworks they learned during the module, students created recommendations on alternative ways to approach each scenario.